Ericka Huggins: Career

 In 1972, she moved to California and became an elected member of the Berkeley Community Development Council.
-Later, in 1976, she was elected onto the Alameda County Board of Education.
-She was both the first Black person, as well as the first Black woman to have a seat on the Board.
-From 2008 to 2015, Huggins worked in the Peralta Community College District as a professor of sociology, African American studies, and women studies.
-She taught sociology at both Laney College and at Berkeley City College, as well as women’s studies at California State University.
-In addition, for more than 30 years, she has lectured at Stanford University, Cornell University, and University of California, Los Angeles where she has spoke about education, spirituality, feminism, prison reform, and queer people of color homelessness.
+In 1976, she was elected to the Alameda County Board of Education.
+She was the first Black person, and the first Black woman to have a seat on the Board.

+From 2008 to 2015, Huggins worked in the Peralta Community College District as a professor of sociology, African American studies, and women's studies.
+She taught sociology at both Laney College and at Berkeley City College, as well as women's studies at California State University.

+For more than 30 years, she has lectured at Stanford University, Cornell University, and University of California, Los Angeles where she has spoken about education, spirituality, feminism, prison reform, and queer people of color homelessness.

 In relation to her work with spirituality, Huggins did work for 15 years at the Siddha Yoga Prison Project where she led hatha yoga and meditation to groups such as incarcerated people, public school children, and college students.
-At the Mind/Body Medical Institute, which works with Harvard medical school, she continued sharing her spirituality and its practices for 5 years.
+At the Mind/Body Medical Institute, which works with Harvard medical school, she continued sharing her spiritual practices for 5 years.

 Involvement with the Black Panther Party

-While at Lincoln University, Both Ericka and her husband were inspired to leave school, and join the Black Panther Party.
+While at Lincoln University, both Ericka and her husband were inspired to leave school and join the Black Panther Party.
 Her motivation came from a Ramparts magazine article she read that discussed the cruel treatment of Huey P. Newton while incarcerated.
 A picture in the article depicted Newton shirtless, with a bullet wound in his stomach, strapped to a hospital gurney.
 In 1967, the couple arrived in Los Angeles and joined the Black Panther Party.

 Eventually, her husband John Huggins, became leader of the Los Angeles Chapter of the Black Panther Party.
 While at home with her three week old daughter, her husband was assassinated on January 17, 1969, on the UCLA campus due to a feud between the Black Panther Party and a Black Nationalist group, US Organization, that was fueled by the FBI's COINTELPRO program.
 After his death, Ericka attended his burial in his birthplace of New Haven, Connecticut.
 Following his funeral, she decided to move there and open up a new Black Panther Party branch.
 She led this new chapter along two other women, Kathleen Neal Cleaver and Elaine Brown.

-While involved with the Black Panthers, Huggins held several positions: both an editor and writer for the Black Panther Intercommunal News Service, director of the party’s Oakland Community School from 1973 to 1981, and a member of the party’s Central Committee.
+While involved with the Black Panthers, Huggins held several positions: both an editor and writer for the Black Panther Intercommunal News Service, director of the party's Oakland Community School from 1973 to 1981, and a member of the party's Central Committee.
 After spending two years in prison, Huggins decided to leave the Black Panthers, after being a member for 14 years, which is the longest membership for any woman involved with it.